 The exercises in this section combine and review the grammatical topics of the chapter as well as much of the vocabulary, thus providing a chapter review.
-This section, then, forms part of the synthesis-application cycle initiated by the Videoteca section.
+This section, then, forms part of the synthesis-application cycle.

 Some of the Un poco de todo exercises are best done orally in class; others are more suited to writing practice; and many can be done either way, depending on course goals, time limitations, and so on.